sonatype-nexus-community/nexus-format-archetype/README.md

 to verify the archetype works as expected.
 You may need to update some of the [reference](src/test/resources/projects/it1/reference/) files after changes are made that affect generated source code.

+Currently, the archetype integration test requires Java 8 (as does Nexus Repository Manager) to run.

 You can manually run the archetype integration tests via:

     mvn clean package archetype:integration-test